colossus-digital/cosmos-raw/SECURITY.md

 # Security Policy

 Security is very important for Fetch.ai and its community.
-This document outlines security procedures and general policies for the `cosmpy` project.
+This document outlines security procedures and general policies for the `cosmosRaw` project.

 ## Supported Versions

-The following table shows which versions of `cosmpy` are currently being supported with security updates.
+The following table shows which versions of `cosmosRaw` are currently being supported with security updates.

 | Version   | Supported          |
 | --------- | ------------------ |